 These are typically semester-long or academic year experiences, where students are integrated into host university academic model and student community.
 Exchange programs offer the broadest range of available courses and are arguably the most immersive study experience for students.
-They are also amongst the most affordable opportunities (for the number of credits earned/duration of time abroad), as cost is based on a complementary exchange of students, with outgoing OSU students paying their home campus tuition (or, in the case of IE3 system-wide exchanges, a program fee that is roughly equivalent to tuition).
+They are also amongst the most affordable opportunities (for the number of credits earned/duration of time abroad), as cost is based on a complementary exchange of students, with outgoing OSU students paying their home campus tuition (or a rough equivalent).
 These experiences are offered on an institutional (OSU) or system-wide (IE3) basis.
+This page is for current OSU students interested in exchange or study abroad programs.
+For students interesting in coming to OSU as an exchange student, visit our Incoming Exchange Students page.

 - Check deadlines!
 Plan to apply at least 6 months in advance of departure.
 The application deadlines for OSU GO programs are listed below: